reivaxy/aquaMonitor/README.md

 # TODOs
 * Water movement detection to warn about pumps failure (sensor remains to be found...)
 * Some more configuration by SMS (level detection switch state inversion for instance, or display shift frequency ?)
-* 'clear' sms to cancel the interval before next alert can be sent
-* 'reset' sms to reset the unsaved configuration changes
 * Periodical status sending (upon registration) ?